On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

 Most recently, Ve\v{r}t\'{a}t et al.\cite{Vertat2024} analyzed extensive sets of X-ray diffraction data to infer details on the modulation function in 10\,M martensite.
 It turned out that the modulation function cannot be a single sine wave, but has numerous higher-harmonic components, so that it partially adopts the zig-zag character predicted by the adaptive concept.
 In a continuing research \cite{Straka2026}, it was revealed that the incommensurate structure spontaneously creates interfaces reverting the stacking order, such as $3|\bar{2}|3|\bar{2}||2|\bar{3}|2|\bar{3}$, which are the $a/b$ twins.
 Even this detailed analysis did not, nevertheless, elucidate the origin of the monoclinic distortion in the 10\,M lattice or the reason why this distortion is so particularly soft with respect to mechanical loading.

-In the following, we take fundamentals of the above approaches, and create a simple mechanistic model of phasons in 10\,M Ni-Mn-Ga, that is, of small dynamical shifts of the phase of the modulation function.
+In the following, we take fundamentals of the above approaches, and create a simple mechanistic model of phasons in 10\,M Ni-Mn-Ga, that is, of small { perturbations of} the phase of the modulation function.
 We adopt the constant plane shift (CPS) assumption introduced by Vinogradova et al. \cite{Vinogradova2023}, which means we will consider that the modulated lattice consists of perfectly rigid planes oriented perpendicular to the modulation vector and spaced with fixed distance $d_0$.
 The rigid planes can shift up and down along the direction of the modulation amplitude perpendicular to the modulation vector.
 The rigid planes are at positions $x_n=nd_0$, $n\in{\mathbb Z}$, and their shifts are given by the modulation function $\Theta(x_n)$, where we require that this function is periodic up to a constant shift of the lattice, which means that for every integer $k\in{\mathbb Z}$

-where $2d_0/q$ is the modulation period, and $\hat\gamma$ is the shift per the period (Figure \ref{fig1}(b), $\Theta\equiv{}0$ is set by the reference tetragonal lattice).
+where $2d_0/q$ is the modulation period, and $\hat\gamma$ is the shift per the period (Figure \ref{fig1bc}(a), $\Theta\equiv{}0$ is set by the reference tetragonal lattice).
 The value of $\hat\gamma$ represents the slight monoclinic distortion of the 10\,M lattice, as $\hat\gamma$ is the deviation of the respective lattice angle from $\pi/2$, that is, $\hat\gamma=\pi/2-\gamma_{\rm 10M}$).
 For this reason, we will call it the \emph{monoclinization angle} or simply \emph{monoclinization}.
-We can also define monoclinization angles $\gamma_n$ of individual unit cells lying along the modulation directions as
+We can also define { shear distortions $\gamma_n$ of individual unit cells lying along the modulation directions (i.e., modulation function slopes)} as